wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 ##### Min Max scaling:

 Min-max technique scales the feature values between 0 and 1.
-This also a requirement for adaptvie historgram equaliztion used as the last step of preprocessing pipeline.
+This is also a requirement for adaptvie historgram equaliztion used as the last step of preprocessing pipeline.

 ##### Adaptive Histogram Equalization:

-As a last step, adaptive histogram equalization is applied to increase the contrast of the greyscale images.
+In the last step, adaptive histogram equalization is applied to increase the contrast of the greyscale images.
 This improves the exposure of darker images at same time not over exposuring other images.
 This method is also used in the paper “Traffic Sign Recognition with Multi-Scale Convolutional Networks”, by Pierre Sermanet and Yann LeCun

 ###### Visualziation of dataset after applying adaptive equalziation: